 Think about what you are trying to achieve in your career.
 Is it more variety in terms of clients or matters?
 Is it to gain new experience and develop your skill-set?
 Would you like more control, or a greater balance between work and personal projects?
 Legal consulting can enable you to achieve such goals and identifying your motivations for considering this career path will help you determine whether Peerpoint is right for you.

-While we cannot guarantee work for legal consultants on the Peerpoint panel, we are fully invested in supporting you to achieve your goals and, of course, you may wish to find additional ways to secure work – we don’t ask that you work exclusively with us and recommend that you research the market when exploring this way of working.
+While we cannot guarantee work for legal consultants on the Peerpoint panel, we are fully invested in supporting you to achieve your goals and, of course, you may wish to find additional ways to secure work.What areas of legal expertise are in demand for legal consultants?

 The demand varies according to our clients’ needs, but the areas that Peerpoint resource for are typically: capital markets (particularly derivatives and debt capital markets), financial services regulation, banking and finance (typically general lending and leveraged finance), banking disputes and investigations, corporate M&A and commercial law (including data privacy) and employment.